 The Humidity Control, present on some models with crisper drawers, allows you to adjust the humidity within the crisper.
 This can extend the life of fresh vegetables that keep best in high humidity.

 NOTE: Leafy vegetables keep best when stored with the Humidity Control set on High Humidity, or in a drawer without a Humidity Control.
-This keeps incoming air to a
+This keeps incoming air to a minimum and maintains maximum moisture content.

 Crisper Humidity Control